tlakomy/tlakomy-site/content/blog/seven-years-as-a-developer/index.md

 ## Question: What is the most important language in programming?

-It's English.
+It's English 🇬🇧

-Or Spanish.
+Or Spanish 🇪🇸

-Or Chinese.
+Or Chinese 🇨🇳

-Or Polish.
+Or Polish 🇵🇱

 Or whatever you use to communicate with other people at work.